Hyperbolic groups with planar boundaries: Abstract

 \section{Abstract}

-We prove that a word hyperbolic group with planar boundary different from the sphere is virtually a convex-cocompact Kleinian group provided its Ahlfors regular conformal dimension is strictly less than $2$ or if it acts geometrically on a CAT(0) cube complex.
+We prove that the class of convex-cocompact Kleinian groups is quasi-isometrically rigid.
+We also establish that a word hyperbolic group with a planar boundary different from the sphere is virtually a convex-cocompact Kleinian group provided that its boundary has Ahlfors regular conformal dimension strictly less than $2$ or if it acts geometrically on a CAT(0) cube complex.